If you consider yourself more of a “foodie” and less of a “gardener” because you don’t like the idea of getting your nails dirty, read on!

 4. Place the coffee container cover (with net pot in it) on the container and put a lettuce plant in it.

 Which brings you to the question of how can you grow lettuce seedlings without soil?

 - Rock wool cubes

 - Salad bar container with plastic cover or seedling grow tray

 - Wood toothpick

 Soak the rock wool cubes in water for 10 minutes to absorb water.

 Use the end of a wet toothpick to pick up lettuce seeds and drop 2 per hole in rock wool.

-Cover small hole with piece of paper towel.
+Cover the small hole with a piece of paper towel.

-Place rock wool in seed tray or in salad bar tray and cover with plastic top to create humidity.
+Place rock wool in a seed tray or in salad bar tray and cover with a plastic top to create humidity.